 Golden Peis that favor the Golden Retriever side are more laidback, devoted, and loving dogs.
 Either way, the dog is beautiful, with potential coat colors of deep cream, white, golden red, and sometimes even black or brown.

 The cost of hybrid dogs varies because of two factors: the average prices of the purebred parents and the breeders from whom you are buying the dog.

-Golden Retrievers are a popular dog that on average, costs around $500 for a purebred.
+Golden Retrievers are a very popular dog that on average, cost around $500 for a purebred.
 They can be up to $3,000 with a valued pedigree.

 A purebred Shar-Pei puppy is between $600 to $1,500.
 With these dogs, it largely depends on their heritage.